Anne De Paula Shows Off Ample Cleavage In Plunging Top On Instagram

 Anne De Paula wished her Instagram followers a happy Thanksgiving with a rather sultry snap of herself.
-The Sports Illustrated Swimsuit model took to her Instagram page on Thursday to share a selfie of herself donning a sequinned black top that put her ample assets on display.
+The Sports Illustrated “Swimsuit” model took to her Instagram page on Thursday to share a selfie of herself donning a sequinned black top that put her ample assets on display.

 In the snap, the Brazilian beauty appears to be holding the photo in front of her with her left hand as she looks seductively into the camera.
 The 23-year-old model is holding her right hand up close to her face in a pose that accentuates her curvy torso.
 She is rocking a black top embellished with black sequins, which gives the garment a lustrous, fun look.
 It is unclear whether she is wearing a crop top or a dress, but the garment features a plunging neckline that showcases her cleavage.

-The model is wearing an orange brown eyeshadow that draws attention to her beautiful brown eyes, which are further accentuated by dark eyeliner and mascara.
+The model is wearing an orange-brown eyeshadow that draws attention to her beautiful brown eyes, which are further accentuated by dark eyeliner and mascara.
 On her lips, the model is wearing a similarly earthy toned color that goes with the rest of her makeup.
-De Paula also appears to be posing in front of a source of light that showcases her beautiful honey-colored skin color.
+De Paula also appears to be posing in front of a source of light that showcases her beautiful honey-colored skin.

 In the caption, the brunette bombshell shared that she is excited that her parents are visiting her in the United States to celebrate their first ever Thanksgiving.
 She paired her caption with the hashtags “grateful” and “happy Thanksgiving.”